GUYANA | Lesson Program Teachers

 • The areas of social justice and poverty alleviation are also core principles that are embraced in this context.

-Field Background: Guyana is a land of many waters and many cultures.
+Field Background: Guyana is a land of many cultures.
 The population is under one million with the majority living along the coastal plain between the Suriname and Venezuela borders.
 Mixed ethnic groups add to the diverse landscape.
 Guyana is a land where Hindu, Islam, Christian, Rastafarian, and Amerindian animism have dwelt comfortably with one another since the beginning.
 British Guiana became The Republic of Guyana in a progression of events from 1966-1970.
 Today they represent themselves as a sovereign government on the South American continent and identify with the Caribbean.